For Some in Dallas, Affordable Housing Isn’t All That Affordable

 The whole process could be a lot easier, Mary said.
 She said the DHA website is good, but she’s never dealt with an actual person, “so, you also have to be tech savvy.”

 She still hasn’t heard from DHA.
+(DHA does not manage the TIF program or any of the participating properties.)
 But through persistence, she was able to get into one of the TIF apartments.
 Throughout that process, communication with the landlords was poor.
 She’d call places and not hear back.
 Some had waiting lists.
 Others told her just to keep calling until they had availability.
 To her, all of the affordable housing options in Dallas should have some kind of waiting list to let people know when they can expect to have a home.

 “Out of every single [property] in the downtown area, only two of them had a waiting list, an actual waiting list,” Mary said.
 “Everyone else never called back after leaving messages.
 Some complexes never even answered, and I called repeatedly.
 Several other ones said I needed to call back every few weeks to see if they had available units.”